liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

         verify:list
         verify:execute

+### Listing module upgrade processes [](id=listing-module-upgrade-processes)

 Entering `upgrade:list` at the Gogo shell shows you the modules that have all of their upgrade dependencies satisfied.
 These are the modules that you can upgrade.

-If you do not see a module, that means you need to upgrade its dependencies.
+If a module is active but you do not see it in the list, that means you need to upgrade its dependencies first.
 You could enter the command `scr:info {upgrade_qualified_class_name}` to find the names of the unsatisfied dependencies.
 Here's an example:

     scr:info com.liferay.journal.upgrade.JournalServiceUpgrade